lgp171188/launchpad/charm/launchpad-librarian/README.md

 1. Create a Ceph volume for locally-spooled librarian data.
-On production this should be a 2 TiB volume to allow some breathing room if uploading to Swift is temporarily unavailable: `openstack volume create --size 2048 --description 'spooled production librarian data' librarian-data`.
+On production this should be a 2 TiB volume to allow some breathing room if uploading to Swift is temporarily unavailable: `openstack volume create --size 2048 --type Ceph_NVMe --description 'spooled production librarian data' librarian-data`.

 1. Attach this Ceph volume to the new unit using `openstack server add volume`.